 Step 1.
 First I will check the current hostname by running “

 hostnamectl status” on the shell of your server:

 The output on my system is:

 Static hostname: godetz Icon name: computer-laptop Chassis: laptop Machine ID: 2381ec6bc9meilana1c843f399507ea2 Boot ID: 2902f9a594944feramona0759229ef0 Operating System: Debian GNU/Linux 10 (Buster) Kernel: Linux 4.15.0-43-generic Architecture: x86-64

 To change the hostname type the command:

-Check the host name again (Close the session and open new session using terminal):
+Check the hostname again (Close the session and open a new session using the terminal):

 In each of these configurations, you’ll need to be sure your hostname conforms to the standards for FQDNs (Fully Qualified Domain Names).
 The ASCII letters a – z, the digits 0 – 9, and the hyphen (‘-‘) are the only characters acceptable (the first character, however, cannot be a hyphen).
 You may also find it necessary (or useful) to include the domain name as well, in which case you would then also use periods (dots) to separate the hostname and the domain name (and top-level domain).

 For more command options you can add the